sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 ![](./ganalytics.png)
 ```

-From the qualitative side we also have a Typeform survey embeded on the website that makes it very easy for users to leave feedbacks about their experience.
+From the qualitative side we also have a Typeform survey embedded on the website that makes it very easy for users to leave feedbacks about their experience.
 <!-- It's made up of 4 simple questions:
 * What did you like the best?
 * What could be better?